Nicholas Petit-Frere

-Nicholas Petit-Frere (born September 15, 1999) is an American professional football offensive tackle.
-He played college football for the Ohio State Buckeyes.
+Nicholas Petit-Frere (born September 15, 1999) is an American professional football offensive tackle, He played college football for the Ohio State Buckeyes and was selected by the Tennessee Titans in the third round of the 2022 NFL draft.

 Early life

 Petit-Frere grew up in Tampa, Florida, and attended Berkeley Preparatory School, where he played football and basketball.
 He is of Haitian descent through his father.
 Petit-Frere was considered a five-star recruit and committed to play college football at Ohio State after considering offers from Alabama and Florida.

 College career

 Petit-Frere redshirted his true freshman season.
 As a redshirt freshman, he played in all 14 of Ohio State's games with one start.
 As a redshirt sophomore, Petit-Frere was named second-team All-Big Ten after starting all seven of Ohio State's games in the team's COVID-19-shortened 2020 season.
 On December 27, 2021, Petit-Frere announced that he would be opting out of the 2022 Rose Bowl and declaring for the 2022 NFL draft.